Personalis (NASDAQ:PSNL) Upgraded at Oppenheimer

-PSNL has been the topic of a number of other reports.
-Needham & Company LLC reiterated a buy rating and set a $38.00 price target on shares of Personalis in a research note on Thursday, March 4th.
-Truist started coverage on Personalis in a research report on Wednesday, January 27th.
-They set a buy rating and a $50.00 price objective for the company.
-Morgan Stanley boosted their price objective on Personalis from $27.00 to $38.00 and gave the stock an overweight rating in a research report on Monday, March 8th.
-Finally, HC Wainwright boosted their price objective on Personalis from $30.00 to $50.00 and gave the stock a buy rating in a research report on Wednesday, January 13th.
-One investment analyst has rated the stock with a sell rating, one has assigned a hold rating and eight have assigned a buy rating to the stock.
-Personalis has a consensus rating of Buy and an average price target of $37.60.
+Several other research firms have also weighed in on PSNL.
+Needham & Company LLC reduced their price objective on Personalis from $38.00 to $33.00 and set a buy rating on the stock in a research note on Wednesday.
+HC Wainwright lifted their price target on Personalis from $30.00 to $50.00 and gave the company a buy rating in a research note on Wednesday, January 13th.
+Truist assumed coverage on Personalis in a research note on Wednesday, January 27th.
+They set a buy rating and a $50.00 price target on the stock.
+Finally, Morgan Stanley cut their price target on Personalis from $38.00 to $35.00 and set an overweight rating on the stock in a research note on Friday, May 7th.
+One analyst has rated the stock with a sell rating, one has given a hold rating and eight have issued a buy rating to the company’s stock.
+The stock currently has a consensus rating of Buy and a consensus target price of $35.50.

-Personalis (NASDAQ:PSNL) last issued its quarterly earnings results on Wednesday, May 5th.
-The company reported ($0.29) earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of ($0.37) by $0.08.
-Personalis had a negative net margin of 45.13% and a negative return on equity of 27.53%.
-As a group, equities analysts forecast that Personalis will post -1.13 earnings per share for the current fiscal year.
+Personalis (NASDAQ:PSNL) last released its quarterly earnings data on Wednesday, May 5th.
+The company reported ($0.29) earnings per share for the quarter, beating the consensus estimate of ($0.37) by $0.08.
+Personalis had a negative return on equity of 27.53% and a negative net margin of 45.13%.
+As a group, sell-side analysts anticipate that Personalis will post -1.13 EPS for the current fiscal year.

-In related news, insider Richard Chen sold 40,000 shares of the company’s stock in a transaction that occurred on Thursday, April 1st.
-The stock was sold at an average price of $25.69, for a total value of $1,027,600.00.
-Following the completion of the transaction, the insider now directly owns 62,094 shares of the company’s stock, valued at $1,595,194.86.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, CFO Aaron Tachibana sold 3,022 shares of the company’s stock in a transaction that occurred on Tuesday, March 2nd.
-The shares were sold at an average price of $32.60, for a total value of $98,517.20.
-Following the completion of the transaction, the chief financial officer now directly owns 170,269 shares of the company’s stock, valued at $5,550,769.40.
+In related news, CFO Aaron Tachibana sold 2,446 shares of Personalis stock in a transaction that occurred on Wednesday, March 17th.
+The stock was sold at an average price of $26.73, for a total value of $65,381.58.
+Following the transaction, the chief financial officer now directly owns 167,823 shares of the company’s stock, valued at $4,485,908.79.
+The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.
+Also, insider Richard Chen sold 1,130 shares of Personalis stock in a transaction that occurred on Wednesday, March 17th.
+The stock was sold at an average price of $26.73, for a total value of $30,204.90.
+Following the completion of the sale, the insider now owns 83,317 shares of the company’s stock, valued at $2,227,063.41.
 The disclosure for this sale can be found here.
-Insiders sold 46,943 shares of company stock valued at $1,232,951 over the last ninety days.
-8.20% of the stock is currently owned by corporate insiders.
+Over the last ninety days, insiders sold 46,943 shares of company stock worth $1,232,951.
+8.20% of the stock is owned by insiders.

-Hedge funds and other institutional investors have recently modified their holdings of the business.
-State Board of Administration of Florida Retirement System purchased a new stake in Personalis in the fourth quarter valued at approximately $338,000.
-Harel Insurance Investments & Financial Services Ltd. purchased a new stake in Personalis in the fourth quarter valued at approximately $1,036,000.
-Morgan Stanley lifted its stake in Personalis by 97.4% in the fourth quarter.
-Morgan Stanley now owns 544,146 shares of the company’s stock valued at $19,920,000 after buying an additional 268,500 shares during the last quarter.
-Federated Hermes Inc. lifted its stake in Personalis by 10.2% in the fourth quarter.
-Federated Hermes Inc. now owns 217,169 shares of the company’s stock valued at $7,951,000 after buying an additional 20,156 shares during the last quarter.
-Finally, Wellington Shields Capital Management LLC lifted its stake in Personalis by 34.9% in the fourth quarter.
-Wellington Shields Capital Management LLC now owns 907,419 shares of the company’s stock valued at $33,221,000 after buying an additional 234,771 shares during the last quarter.
-Institutional investors own 65.46% of the company’s stock.
+Hedge funds have recently modified their holdings of the business.
+NEXT Financial Group Inc bought a new stake in Personalis in the fourth quarter worth approximately $25,000.
+AdvisorNet Financial Inc bought a new stake in Personalis in the fourth quarter worth approximately $27,000.
+Penserra Capital Management LLC increased its holdings in Personalis by 171.2% in the fourth quarter.
+Penserra Capital Management LLC now owns 895 shares of the company’s stock worth $32,000 after purchasing an additional 565 shares in the last quarter.
+Banque Cantonale Vaudoise bought a new stake in Personalis in the fourth quarter worth approximately $33,000.
+Finally, Zurcher Kantonalbank Zurich Cantonalbank bought a new stake in Personalis in the fourth quarter worth approximately $47,000.
+Institutional investors and hedge funds own 65.46% of the company’s stock.

 Personalis Company Profile